Loading the content... Loading depends on your connection speed!

 Larry K. Aycock is the Director of Admissions & Records at Crafton Hills College, with over 26 years of dedicated service in the Admissions & Records department.
 Beginning his journey as a student worker, he has ascended through various roles, culminating in his current position as Director.
 He is deeply committed to a student-centered approach, focusing on enhancing processes to streamline student experiences, dismantle barriers, and foster an improved campus community.
 His extensive tenure reflects not only his expertise in the field but also his unwavering commitment to educational excellence and community betterment.

-Steve Erwin
+Mr. Steve Erwin

 Associate Dean, Admissions, Records, and Veteran Services, College of the Canyons